jamesquinlan/principles-programming-languages/README.md

 **Concurrency**: Concurrency is the ability of a programming language to handle multiple tasks or threads at the same time.
 A programming language can provide different synchronization primitives such as locks, semaphores, and monitors to manage concurrent access to shared resources.

 **Object-Oriented Programming**: Object-oriented programming is a programming paradigm that emphasizes the use of objects and classes to organize and structure code.
 It provides encapsulation, inheritance, and polymorphism to enable code reuse and maintainability.

-### Prerequisite
-* Knowledge and experience with at least one languge
-* Knowledge of common data structures
-* General knowledge of computational process(es) for problem solving